 Mental Relapse

 The mind can be tricky to reprogram, and intrusive thoughts might start to reappear.
-Mental relapse is about your inner battle between those dark thoughts and your new thinking patterns.
+Mental relapse concerns your inner battle between those dark thoughts and new thinking patterns.
 You might feel nostalgic about your past life, and cravings might intensify.

 Kick mental relapse to the curb by attending therapy and 12-step programmes.
 Share your story and get inspiration from others!
-Always remind yourself of your success through journals, letters, and coping skills.
+Remember your success through journals, letters, and coping skills.

 Physical Relapse